Refugees (The Wire): Plot

 After losing money in a poker game, Marlo has Partlow pick him up from a grocery store.
 Inside, he brazenly steals a lollipop in front of the security guard.
 When the guard confronts Marlo, he replies that the guard's presence meant nothing to him.
 At Vinson's rim shop, Old Face Andre informs Marlo about Omar's robbery of his store.
 When Andre tries to get out of a debt, Marlo demands that he hand over his diamond ring as collateral and tells him to pay what he owes.
 Marlo sends Partlow and Snoop to track and kill the guard.
 They also visit Bodie, who reluctantly agrees to sell for Marlo.
 Stanfield soldier O-Dog gives Bodie a package of drugs and the terms of his business relationship with Marlo.
 After tracking down Michael to his house, Partlow and Snoop hide the guard's body in a boarded up rowhouse.

 Proposition Joe tries to convince Marlo to join the New Day Co-Op and aid their planned war with the New York drug dealers intruding into East Baltimore.
 Marlo, unconcerned because his territory is on the West Side, declines Joe's offers of protection and ends the meeting.
 At Butchie's bar, Joe meets with Omar and assures him that he had nothing to do with Stringer Bell's scheme turning Omar against Brother Mouzone.
 To make amends, Joe offers information on Marlo's card game, asking for a quarter of the take.
 Omar finds the opportunity to his liking and robs the game while Marlo is playing, taking Andre's ring and the money.
-When Marlo tells Omar that this is not the end of their dealings, Omar warns him that he can find his people with less effort than Marlo will need to find him.
-Marlo, handing over the ring, replies only, "Wear it in health."
+When Marlo tells Omar that this is not the end of their dealings, Omar warns him that he can find Marlo's people with less effort than Marlo's people will need to find Omar.
+Marlo, handing over the ring, replies, "Wear it in health."